storyfeet/dugi_bialan/content/sign.md

-w - Wide : To the outside of the shoulder u - Up : above the shoulder d - down : Below the shoulder
+w - Wide : To the outside of the shoulder u - Up : above the shoulder d - down : Below the shoulder p - present : Elbow at side, hand forward from elbow.

 m - mouth
 h - side of head.